polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

-# How the CRUD process works
+# Super duper Meta data

-If you have gone through all of the articles here, you know everything necessary to understand how the _"crudification"_ process works.
-Hence, in this article I will walk you through the exact semantics of this process, to literally reveal the Magic of Magic, in addition to teaching you some _"meta data Magic"_ in the process.
-Notice, if you prefer to watch video tutorials, you can watch the following video where I explain parts of what goes on under the hood of Magic, and also shows you how you can configure the crudification process.
+If you have gone through all of the articles here, you now know everything necessary to understand how the _"crudification"_ process works.
+Hence, in this article I will walk you through the semantics of this process, to literally reveal the Magic of Magic, in addition to teaching you some _"super duper meta data Magic"_ in the process.
+Notice, if you prefer to watch video tutorials, you can watch the following video where I explain parts of what goes on under the hood of Magic, and also shows you how you can configure the crudification process, and some of its powerful meta data capabilities.

 <div style="position:relative; padding-bottom:56.25%; padding-top:30px; height:0; overflow:hidden;margin-top:4rem;margin-bottom:4rem;">
 <iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/PgqiaChEd6s" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>